-ORGANIZE YOUR CLASSROOM
+PREPARE YOUR CLASSROOM

-- · Plan for the distribution and collection of materials. - Provide a well-lighted, well-ventilated, and quiet classroom. - Plan seating arrangements.
+- · Plan for the distribution and collection of materials. - Provide a well-lighted, well-ventilated, and guiet classroom. - Plan seating arrangements.
 Allow enough space between students to prevent sharing of answers.
 To help prevent communication between students during testing, make sure that each student is clearly visible to the proctor at all times.
-Students must not be permitted to speak to one another while the test is being administered. - Completely cover or remove from the walls all charts and blank or completed graphic organizers pertinent to English language arts and all board work. - Eliminate distractions such as bells or telephones. - Place a Do Not Disturb sign on the door of the testing room. - · Make sure students' desks and shelves under desks are cleared of all extraneous materials. - On the board, indicate starting and stopping times for the test.
+Students must not be permitted to speak to one another while the test is being administered. - Completely cover or remove from the walls all charts and blank or completed graphic organizers pertinent to English language arts and all board work. - · Eliminate distractions such as bells or telephones. - Place a Do Not Disturb sign on the door of the testing room. - Make sure students' desks and shelves under desks are cleared of all extraneous materials and all cell phones or electronic communication devices have been turned off and put away. - On the board, indicate starting and stopping times for the test.